lawrennd/old_talks/_ml/includes/is-my-model-useful.md

 >
 > @Box:science76

-\notes{This important quote has become worn by overuse (like a favourite sweater).
+\notes{This important quote has become worn by overuse (like a favorite sweater).
 Worse still it is almost being bandied around to mean that *because* my model is wrong it *might* be useful.
-It seems that people almost equate the statement to meaning probobability of my model being wrong given that its useful is = 1.
-Which would be an incorrect model, but seems to be useful in practice when trying to justify poor assumptions.}
+It seems that people almost equate the statement to meaning probability of my model being wrong given that its useful is = 1.
+Which would be an incorrect model but seems to be useful in practice when trying to justify poor assumptions.}

-\notes{Perhaps we should be more focussing on the quote \"\... the scientist must be alert to what is importantly wrong.
-It is inappropriate to be concerned about mice when there are tigers abroad.\" from the same paper.
+\notes{Perhaps we should be more focusing on the quote from the same paper

+> the scientist must be alert to what is importantly wrong.
+It is inappropriate to be concerned about mice when there are tigers abroad.
+>
+> @Box:science76

+First highlighted to me by Richard Wilkinson.
 Let's have a think about where the tigers might be in the domain of big data.
 To consider this, let's first see what we can write down about our data that isn't implicitly wrong.
 If we are interested in multivariate data we could first write down our data in the following form.}
 $$
 \text{data} = \mathbf{\dataMatrix} \in \Re^{\numData\times \dataDim},
 $$